David Lazar (rabbi)

-David James Lazar (born January 28, 1957) is United States-born rabbi-educator, and Rabbi at Or Hamidbar in Palm Springs, California.
+David James Lazar (born January 28, 1957) is a United States-born rabbi-educator, and Rabbi at Or Hamidbar in Palm Springs, California.
 He has worked in Israel and Europe for more than 30 years.

 Early life and times

 Raised in a committed liberal Conservative Movement family in Los Angeles, Lazar moved toward Orthodoxy in his teens.
 After completing his army service in 1980, he was one of the founders of Moshav Gan Or at Netzarim in the Gaza Strip.
 It is there that he met his wife Sascha Meijers - an immigrant to Israel from the Netherlands - and were married in the summer of 1981.
 They then moved to Jerusalem the year after.

 Lazar was educated at Yeshivat Kerem B’Yavneh, where he combined Jewish studies with service in the IDF's armor-corp.
 His BA in Bible Studies is from the Hebrew University and, rabbinic ordination and MA in Jewish Studies (1993) are from the Schechter Institute.
 He was also a Jerusalem Fellow at the Mandel School for Educational Leadership (1998–2000).